Want to claim 6 FREE stocks? Head over to Webull to get started.

 The eBay app has over 476 million downloads on mobile phones and tablets and generated $12.9 billion in mobile sales volume in the most recent quarter.
 Just in the last five years alone, a $10,000 investment would have gained 59.31 percent, bubbling to $15,931.

 eBay, Inc. was one of the earliest pioneers of the modern, commerce-based Internet, with roots that date back to 1995.
 Originally built to match buyers and sellers of used goods, the eBay platform grew exponentially to include a broad array of new products, from clothing and electronics to automotive parts and even automobiles themselves.

 eBay recently added the StubHub brands for reselling sports and concert tickets, and eBay Classifieds is the largest online local marketplace helping buyers and sellers connect locally in over 1,500 cities around the globe.

-Meanwhile, over the last year, the stock has been down roughly 10%, potentially representing a buying opportunity.
-Over the last 12 months (ending 9/14/18), EBAY, which has a market capitalization of $34 billion, has traded in a range between $32.85 and $46.99.
+Meanwhile, over the last year, the stock has been up roughly 40%, still representing a buying opportunity with ecommerce continuing to grow.
+Over the last 12 months (ending 5/12/21), EBAY, which has a market capitalization of $39 billion, has traded in a range between $40.81 and $65.11.
 It’s worth remembering that eBay spun off PayPal (NASDAQ: PYPL) in 2015 into a separate company.
-Interestingly, Paypal’s stock is up 160% since then while eBay’s stock up only 30%.

 - eBay pioneered the concept of matching buyers and sellers via an online e-marketplace platform and continues to benefit from its widely-recognized brand, posting gross merchandise value (GMV) of $23.6 billion for the most recent quarter.